rohitbedwal9/rohitbedwal9/README.md

  # Hey, I'm Rohit
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Google
 - 📫 You can reach me on https://www.linkedin.com/in/rohitbedwal9